 “I recently updated my iPhone and while the update went well, immediately after, I realize that I had somehow lost all my contacts.
 I am using the iPhone 6.
 How can I get my contacts back?”

-“Same problem here. iPhone 6S running 11.2.2.
-I can see the contacts from one account (oddly, microsoft) but not the iCloud and Google ones.
+“iPhone 6S running 11.2.2.
+I can see the contacts from one account (oddly, Microsoft) but not the iCloud and Google ones.
 If I had called people recently it will show up in the call history as if the contact is there but if I look for the same person in contacts itself they just don't show up.”

-Losing contact or other types of data on your iPhone immediately after an update is not something new.
-Yet we can understand how it might be frustrating for you to suddenly find that there are no contacts on your device.
+Just so you know that you are not alone, there are a lot of users who have reported losing contacts after iPhone updates.
+The above are just some of their complaints.
+Yet we can understand how frustrating it might be for you to suddenly find that there are no contacts on your device.
 But before you lose yourself in panic, there are several solutions you can try to help you get your contacts back.
 This article will share these solutions with you in detail.

-5 Ways to Get Back the Lost Contacts after Update
+5 Ways to Get Back the Lost Contacts after iOS 12/13/14 Update

 These heartfelt and frustrated complaints show how common this problem can be.
 The good news is we have found some solutions that may work for you.
 They include the following;

 Option #1.
 Re-Sync the iCloud Contacts

 If you have enabled contacts in iCloud, the contacts are saved in iCloud.
 You can go to icloud.com and check whether your contacts are still there on iCloud.
 If the contacts are shown there, follow the steps below to re-sync and restore the contacts back on the device.